rgsoc-jam/rgsoc-jam.github.io/_posts/2016-09-12-monday-after-rustconf.md

         - Here is the stack [backtrace](https://www.irccloud.com/pastebin/9kTP1yBn/).
         - Frame is older with higher frame number, i.e. `frame #6` is called before `frame #5`.
         - `frame #6` shows that `to_jsval` was called.
 This in turn calls `JS_WrapValue` in `frame #5`.
 This in turn calls `JSCompartment::wrap` in `frame #4`.
-        - `JSCompartment::wrap` has a parameter that is `this=&0x0`. `0x0` is a null pointer!!!
-We have a memory-unsafe code here!!!
+        - `JSCompartment::wrap` is a C++ code in SpiderMonkey, a JavaScript engine. `JSCompartment::wrap` has a parameter that is `this=&0x0`. `0x0` is a null pointer!!!
+We have a memory-unsafety here!!!
 Woohoo!

 - Body
     - Read the spec and some more about Unicode encodings in order to understand the UTF-8 decoder.
 Wrote a little code.
 Progress was slow due to being sick today.